Do the children we sponsor know how much they mean to us? Do they know our name?Continue Reading ›

 Ever feel that your sponsorship doesn’t matter?
 That your letters don’t make a difference?
 That you don’t make a difference?

-Every once in a while, the things our sponsor kids have written to us make us pause, laugh, and thank God that we get to be a part of their lives.
-Here’s a collection of the most adorable things our kids have written to us.
+Every once in a while, the things the kids we sponsor have written to us make us pause, laugh, and thank God that we get to be a part of their lives.
+Here’s a collection of the most adorable things the kids have written to us.

 Every summer, 20 university students enroll in our 10 1/2-week internship program for the opportunity to gain professional experience within Compassion.
 After the Compassion summer intern trip to Guatemala, Veronica Fertzer advocates for all children who live in extreme poverty, not just those in the Compassion program.